abublihi/datepicker-hijri/readme.md

 ![Demo Image](https://i.ibb.co/SmZwqfH/hijri-datepicker-1.gif)
 ## how it works

-So the datepicker shown and every thing is good, but what is happening, the when the user clicks on the day the datepicker will modify the attribute `value` on the reference with the new value.
+So the datepicker shown and every thing is good, but what is happening, when the user chooses the day, the datepicker will modify the attribute `value` on the reference with the new value.

 # Credits